 IMPROPER USE OF CONTENT.
 Use of written content, photography or videography either edited or as-is is not permitted without expressed, written permission from Visit The Woodlands.
 Content is protected by all applicable copyright laws and usage agreements and improper use of content is punishable to the full extent of the law.
 In addition, Visit The Woodlands reserves the right to disallow the use of content by any party at any time and without explanation or cause.

 VISIT THE WOODLANDS FUNDING: Visit The Woodlands is funded by hotel occupancy taxes from the 14 hotels located within The Woodlands Township boundaries.
-As such, Visit The Woodlands funds, and all assets created with those funds, must be used in accordance with laws set forth by the Texas Comptrollers Office.
-This means our assets can only be used to promote tourism and bring convention business to The Woodlands.
+As such, Visit The Woodlands funds, and all assets created with those funds, are to be used in accordance with laws set forth by the Texas Comptrollers Office.
+This means our assets should only be used to promote tourism and bring convention business to The Woodlands.
 Read more about us and our mission here.
-Please note: Visit The Woodlands does not allow use of its content to realtors, home owners associations, chamber of commerces, economic development groups or businesses not part of the hospitality industry located within The Woodlands.

 For permission to use images or any content of this site, contact Ashley White at email@example.com.